Skip to content

 If only looking for strings, you may want to use the command ios pasteboard monitor from objection for iOS:

 Hooks into the iOS UIPasteboard class and polls the generalPasteboard every 5 seconds for data.
-If new data is found, different from the previous poll, that data will be dumped to the screen.
+If new data is found that differs from the previous poll, it will be displayed on the screen.

-You may also build your own pasteboard monitor that monitors specific information as seen above.
+You can also build your own pasteboard monitor to track specific information, as shown above.

 For example, this script (inspired by the script behind objection's pasteboard monitor) reads the pasteboard items every 5 seconds.
 If there's something new, it will print it: